averagewagon/data-tamers/README.md

 How does education spending compare with the rate of inflation in the U.S.?

+How does the number of school shootings compare over time between private and public schools?

 # **Finding Data**
 ## elsec06.xls
 - Where did you download the data (e.g., a web URL)?